 Hoka's are a classic example of a maximum cushion shoe.
 We tend to like these soft, floaty shoes on days with a lot of elevation gain and loss or when our muscles and joints need extra love.
 They do a lot to reduce the strain of repetitive downhill pounding.

 They often lack a feeling of connection to the trail, and they aren't our first choice for fancy footwork.
-Racers may feel like they lose energy by pushing off against a cushioned base, but many also praise the style for keeping their legs feeling fresh longer.
+Racers may feel like they lose energy by pushing off against a cushioned base, but many praise the style for keeping their legs fresh longer.
 And some shoes in this category are evolving to provide impressive energy conservation and transfer.
 The heel-to-toe drop in these shoes can range from minimal to pronounced.

 Heel-to-Toe Drop